snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

     - rENA workshop
     - Intro to Automated Coding workshop

-Activity:
+!!! discussion

-1. Summarize with your neighbor in 15 words or less: What does `EpistemicNetworkAnalysis.jl` being open source mean to you?
+    - Summarize with your neighbor in 15 words or less: What does `EpistemicNetworkAnalysis.jl` being open source mean to you?
-2. What other QE open resources am I missing?
+    - What other QE open resources am I missing?
 Other not-specifically-QE-but-still-useful open resources?
-3. What are you planning to do with ENA and ENA tools like `EpistemicNetworkAnalysis.jl` in the future?
+    - What are you planning to do with ENA and ENA tools like `EpistemicNetworkAnalysis.jl` in the future?
 What kind of support or community would best help you on that?

 ## Closeout